pitt-cdm/2019spring/plans/lesson-27.md

 **Plan for the Day**:

-1. Prompt for Final Portfolio and Final Reflection
+1. Prompt for Final Portfolio and Final Reflection (10-15 min)
-2. Final class preview
+2. Studio!
+(50 min)
-3. Studio!
+3. Final class preview (5 min)

 ## 1. Prompt for Final Portfolio and Final Reflection (10-15 min)